Freakwill/ell/README.md

 ## Requirements

-mainly and heavily requires `numpy`
+mainly and heavily requires `numpy/scipy/matplotlib` (I believe that you have owned them)

 for image classes, it also needs  [pillow](https://pillow.readthedocs.io/en/stable/)